zanata/repo-sync/README.md

 }
 ```

-If no configuration file is specified, the script will look for a file called `zanata-sync.json` in its own directory.
+If no configuration file is specified, the script will look for a file called `zanata-sync.json` in the current directory.